Discover more from Weekend Wisdom - Dan Isaacman

 Course Correction - Falling off the Time Wagon

-Trying to stick to your schedule all the time can be stressful, and as such, you should not take yourself too seriously.
+Following a rigid schedule all the time can be stressful, and as such, you should not take yourself too seriously.
 There will be times that your plan falls out of whack.
+Last minute pressures and life can get in the way of a perfectly planned day.

 Coming back from a holiday, and you might find it hard to keep on track.